-Description The property comprises an upper flat within a two storey semi detached block.
-Accommodation Ground Floor: Entrance/stairwell.
-First Floor: Kitchen, Living Room with Bedroom off, Second Bedroom and Batrhoom.
-Gross internal floor area (m2) 65 or thereby Neighbourhood and location The property forms part of an established residential area lying within the Midlothian town of Loanhead where surrounding properties are broadly comparable in terms of age, type and character.
-Local facilities and amenities are available nearby.
-Age Circa 1935 Circa 1935 Weather Wet and overcast.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney stacks is of rendered masonry/brick pointed construction.
-Deefing in aboding week and a Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
+Description The subject property comprises a first floor flat within a 4 storey traditional tenemental block.
+Accommodation First Floor: Entrance area, Kitchen/Livingroom, Bedroom and Shower Room.
+Gross internal floor area (m2) 35 or thereby Neighbourhood and location The subjects are located within an established residential area where surrounding properties are similar in terms of age, style and type.
+Local facilities and amenities are readily available.
+Age circa 1900 Weather Dry and overcast Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+Chimney stacks are of solid stone, rendered masonry and masonry construction.
+Roofing including roof space Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

-Roofing including roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of traditional pitched timber construction overlaid in tiles.
-Access to the roof space was via a ceiling hatch on the landing.
-Floored/wall lined.
-No inspection of roof eaves.
-Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Gutters and downpipes are a mix of cast iron/metal and PVC construction discharging into the mains drainage system.
+Rainwater fittings Gutters and downpipes are cast iron construction discharging into the mains drainage.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of traditional rendered cavity brick construction with a facing brick base course.
+The main walls are of traditional solid stone construction.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows throughout are of replacement uPVC double glazed type.
-There is a metal single glazed window within the kitchen.
-Access door is of uPVC.
+Windows throughout are of upvc double glazed type.
+The access door is of timber construction.
 External decorations Visually inspected.
-Conservatories / porches NOT APPLICABLE Conservatories / porches Communal areas NOT APPLICABLE NOT APPLICABLE
+The external rainwater goods are painted.
+Conservatories / porches NOT APPLICABLE Communal areas Circulation areas visually inspected.
+Common entrance, stair and landing with secure entry phone system.
+Glazed cupola at the top of common stair.
+Garages and permanent outbuildings NOT APPLICABLE The same permanent outbuildings NOT ALL LIOADLE Outside areas and boundaries Visually inspected.
+The subjects benefit from communal garden ground to the rear.
+Boundaries are of timber and metal fencing.
+Ceilings Visually inspected from floor level.
+Ceilings appear to be a mix of lath and plaster and plasterboard lined with some Artex finishes.